 How do you quickly capture every angle, feature, and safety hazard of an extensive worksite like a quarry or civil construction project?
-More industries are relying on drone surveying to create 3D models of worksites that optimize workflows and promote safety and sustainability.
+More industries are relying on professionals using drone surveying to create 3D models of worksites that optimize workflows and promote safety and sustainability.
 You need more than just a drone to get the job done right.
 Reliable ground control points for drones and following proper flight protocols are also key.

 You also need the right processing platform to turn all the data you’ve collected into 3D models that will help you accurately measure your worksite, pinpoint safety hazards, measure stockpile volumes, and assess work progress.
 Want to create useful 3D site maps?
 It’s easy with some help from the Propeller Aero drone data processing platform.

 Choose the right drone

 Obviously, you can’t create 3D models from drone-collected data without a drone.
 There are generally two ways to use drones for surveying…post-processing kinematic (PPK) or real-time kinematic (RTK).
 The most efficient and effective drone surveying process actually combines both methods, like the Propeller PPK all-in-one solution.

 An RTK drone captures images in flight and data collected in the air and on the ground is then processed by a proprietary software solution to create a 2D aerial image of the site and a digital terrain model of conditions on the ground.
 The two are then combined to create an accurate 3D rendering of your site.

 Use ground control

 All 3D model creation with drones also requires data collected by ground control points.
 While RTK/PPK technologies provide accurate information gathered from the air, ground accuracy is also important.
 That’s where ground control points come in.